Hire-Mark/alma-linux/README.md

 ```

 🧠 Recommended Workflow
-- Provision a fresh AlmaLinux VPS
+- Provision a fresh AlmaLinux VPS<br>
-- Run the harden.sh script remotely as root
+- Run the harden.sh script remotely as root<br>
-- SSH in using password and randomized port
+- SSH in using password and randomized port<br>
-* Optional: Run the harden-ssh.sh script to install your public key and disable password login
+* Optional: Run the harden-ssh.sh script to install your public key and disable password login<br>
-* Optional: Run the setup-alias.sh script locally to create a shortcut for future access
+* Optional: Run the setup-alias.sh script locally to create a shortcut for future access<br>

 📌 Notes
-- All scripts are modular and safe to run independently
+- All scripts are modular and safe to run independently<br>
-- No secrets or sensitive data are stored in this repo
+- No secrets or sensitive data are stored in this repo<br>
-- You can customize identity files, alias formats, and SSH options as needed
+- You can customize identity files, alias formats, and SSH options as needed<br>

 🔗 Learn More
-Created by Mark Hart — technical architect focused on secure, scalable infrastructure automation.
+Created by Mark Hart — technical architect focused on secure, scalable infrastructure automation.<br>